lukegre/pySeaFlux/README.rst

 Calculate sea-air fluxes

-Now has function to Calculate NOAA Marine Boundary Layer pCO2: `SeaFlux.utils.noaa_mbl_to_pCO2`
+Now has function to Calculate NOAA Marine Boundary Layer pCO2: :code:`SeaFlux.utils.noaa_mbl_to_pCO2`

 To Do
 -----
 - unit errors should only happen when more than 50% of non-nan values are not valid.
-Otherwise, raise warning and make output `nan`.
+Otherwise, raise warning and make output :code:`nan`.
 - tests!
 Currently there are not any meaningful tests.
 - Add contributor file.
 - Documentation